These terms are also available in other languages.

+8.2 If you are placed on bail by the court and you change address you must inform the court within 7 days.
 Failure to do this can result in you being charged with a separate criminal offence.
 The maximum penalty on conviction for this offence is 60 days imprisonment in the JP court and 12 months imprisonment in the Sheriff Court.
-We can inform the court on your behalf and we ask that you give us at least three days notice of any change of address.
+We can inform the court on your behalf and we ask that you give us at least 3 days notice of any change of address.

 Useful information about legal aid and if you will have to make a financial contribution to your case cost.

 This type of legal aid covers initial work done in the office and in writing.
 It does not cover any work done in court.
 It is granted by the solicitor and is only assessed on the basis of your income and that of your spouse.
 It does take account of set deductions if you support your spouse and any children.

 Benefits such as Jobseekers Allowance and Income Support and some other state benefits are ignored for this calculation.